BASEBALL: Panthers start 5-1 under new coach

 A seven-run fourth inning marked the turning point as Jackson County regained the lead at 9-5 and never looked back.

-Starting pitcher Logan Youngblood gave up five runs in the first two innings but rebounded to earn the win, throwing shutout innings in the third and fourth.
-Youngblood allowed two hits in four innings of work, striking out three.
+Starting pitcher Logan Youngblood gave up five runs in the first two innings (two were earned) but rebounded to earn the win, throwing shutout innings in the third and fourth.
+Youngblood allowed three hits in four innings of work, striking out four.

-Conner Meyers came on and worked the final three frames, allowing one run and two hits.
+Conner Meyers came on and worked the final three frames, allowing one run and two hits while striking out one.

 Gastley praised the chemistry on the team and the contributions being made throughout the roster, from the team leaders to the reserves.